pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 These heuristics work reasonably ok for school-level print equation layout and some, more "stable" parts of college education (e.g.,engineering).
 But they easily and frequently fail even in these areas.

-TOOD EXAMPLES?
+TODO EXAMPLES?

-To come back to our examples: yes, that superscript 2 is very likely"squared" but then again it is, inevitably, far from always "squared".
+To come back to our examples: yes, that superscript 2 is very likely "squared" but then again it is, inevitably, far from always "squared".

 Beyond the evident lack of semantics in print layout per se, the second problem is the lack of contextual information.
 While MathJax once had some grant money to allow research into the problem, no existing solution takes even other equations into account (e.g., try to guess what a variable that was used earlier might represent later).
-They surely do not try to analyze the whole document context (e.g., [Bra-Ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation)in physics, P(X) in statistics, various arrows in category theory, operations in tropical geometry, or, again, the Legendre symbol).
+They surely do not try to analyze the whole document context (e.g., [Bra-Ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) in physics, P(X) in statistics, various arrows in category theory, operations in tropical geometry, or, again, the Legendre symbol).

 In simplest terms: think about `f(g+h)(x)`.
-Most mathematicians would agree that there's a good chance that there's a function application (atx) happening but it could also just be a multiplication with x after some calculations within the parentheses, who knows.
-Fairly limited contextual checks can probably help out here but without them were lost.
+Most mathematicians would agree that there's a good chance that there's a function application (at x) happening but it could also just be a multiplication with x after some calculations within the parentheses, who knows.
+Fairly limited contextual checks can probably help out here but without them we're lost.

 What's worse: today's heuristics also often do not work within an equation, e.g.,